marcov64/Lsd/Readme.txt

  sudo ./add-shortcut-linux.sh

-To use the LSD in Linux it is necessary to have the GNU gcc/g++ compiler (version 7+) with the standard packages, including zlib, Tcl/Tk 8.6, and GDB.
+To use the LSD in Linux it is necessary to have the GNU gcc/g++ compiler (version 8+) supporting C++20 with the standard packages, including zlib, Tcl/Tk 8.6, and GDB.
 Likely, you already have those installed on your computer but you may need to install the development version of these packages.
 Usually, you can use your distribution package manager to get the appropriate 'dev' package versions to your installation.
 Though not strictly necessary, it is also suggested to have the Gnuplot graphical package (for advanced graphics), preferably using Qt.

-In Debian or Ubuntu, to make sure you have the correct libraries you can use:
+In Debian (10+) or Ubuntu (20.04+), to make sure you have the correct libraries you can use:

  sudo apt-get install build-essential gdb gnuplot-qt multitail zlib1g-dev tcl-dev tk-dev xterm python3-dev cython3

-In Fedora, CentOS or Red Hat, the equivalent command is:
+In Fedora (28+), CentOS/Red Hat (8+), the equivalent command is:

  sudo yum install gcc-c++ make gdb gnuplot multitail zlib-devel tcl tk tcl-devel tk-devel xterm python3-devel python3-cython

-In Mandriva or Mageia:
+In Mandriva (4.1+) or Mageia (7+):

  sudo urpmi gcc-c++ make gdb gnuplot multitail lib64z-devel lib64tcl-devel lib64tk-devel xterm lib64python3-devel python3-cython